Senate leaders reach agreement on impeachment trial rules - KION546

 On the eve of the trial, there appears to be little uncertainty about the final outcome.
 Even Republican senators open to voting to convict Trump say they recognize the votes aren’t there for a guilty verdict, which would require 17 Republican senators to join every Democrat to vote for conviction.
 Last month, 45 of the Senate’s 50 Republicans voted in favor of a procedural motion to dismiss the trial on constitutional grounds.

 “I think it’s very unlikely, right?”
-Sen. Pat Toomey of Pennsylvania said on CNN’s “State of the Union” Sunday.
-“I mean, you did have 45 Republican senators vote to suggest that they didn’t think it was appropriate to conduct a trial.
-So, you can infer how likely it is that those folks will vote to convict.
-I disagreed with their assessment.
-I think it is constitutional.”
+Sen. Pat Toomey of Pennsylvania asked on CNN’s “State of the Union” Sunday.

-The other key Republican senators voted with Toomey and the Democrats that the trial was constitutional: Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah and Ben Sasse of Nebraska.
+The other key Republican senators who voted with Toomey and the Democrats that the trial was constitutional are: Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah and Ben Sasse of Nebraska.
+It’s unclear if any other Republicans are considering voting to convict Trump.

+“I don’t know of anyone that their mind is not made up ahead of the impeachment trial,” Sen. James Lankford, an Oklahoma Republican, said Monday.
+“The first question on the issue of constitutionality, that drives a lot of it and everything else.
+I think people are pretty locked down.”

 Democrats’ case will rely on video of the rioters themselves on January 6 as well as their comments, laid out in subsequent indictments, of how they were inspired by Trump to attack the Capitol and attempt to stop the peaceful transfer of power.